BESTenergytrade/simply/doc/source/matching_strategies.rst

 Similarly to Pay-as-Bid, during each time slot, Two-sided Pay-as-Clear (found here: :ref:`2pac`) sorts bids in descending order and asks in ascending order.
 After the matching has taken place at this time slot, the highest matched ask price becomes the *clearing price* for all matched orders of this time slot.
+As one single clearing prices is identified, varying grid fees cannot be incorporated.
+Instead the default grid fee or a numeric grid fee matrix is used.

-The table below illustrates the matching of the :ref:`example_scenario`:
+The table below illustrates the matching of the :ref:`example_scenario` with grid fee matrix of 1:

 +--------------------------------+-------------------------------+----------------+
 | Bids                           | Asks                          | Matched Price  |